trabalong/3.1-lab-intro-to-mysql/README.md

 1. **Salespersons** - e.g. staff ID, name, and the store at your company.

-1. **Invoices** - e.g. the invoice number, date, car, customer, and salesperson related to each car sale.
+1. **Invoices** - e.g. invoice ID,the invoice number, date, car, customer, and salesperson related to each car sale.

 Before solving this challenge, review your lesson about database structure and design then ask yourself: